-This comment spiraled into a discussion over gingerbread semantics.
-In my Dad’s mind, the word gingerbread means soft and chewy—you know, like bread.
+This comes down to gingerbread semantics.
+In some people’s minds, the word gingerbread means soft and chewy—you know, like bread.
 But in my opinion, gingerbread is all-encompassing of the flavor, but most frequently refers to the crispy cookies (like gingerbread men or gingerbread houses).
 If someone says, “here, have a gingerbread cookie” the first thing that pops in my head is a crunchy gingerbread man—which I’ll pass on.

 But these tender, soft, chewy gingerbread cookies?
-Those, I’m all over.
+These, I’m all over.

 I think what makes these cookies so spectacular is that they are spectacularly simple.
 Over the next few weeks, I’ll be sharing cookies with sprinkles and candy and add-ins galore, but all these cookies need as far as accoutrements is a quick roll in granulated sugar before baking to give them a sparkly shine that looks a little bit like a frosty snowfall.
 That’s it.
 The dough does all the talking.

 In case you were wondering, my tasting group was very pleased with these cookies.
 So much so, it put an end to the gingerbread definition debate.
 It was decided that whatever the previous definition of gingerbread was, it should be erased from the books and replaced with a description of these cookies, because this is what gingerbread should be.